beartisan/bubbles/README.md

 Bubbles will help you to join and create your own groups with people who share your interests.
 Most importantly you choose the approach that works best for you.

 Team Members:
-- Samar Qunangco - UX Designer
+- Samar Qanungo - UX Designer
 - Nicole Yeung - UX Designer
 - Katrina Rumpaul - UX Designer